Lungi, Sierra Leone

-There are frequent commercial helicopter, hovercraft, buses and ferry-service to Freetown and other parts of Sierra Leone from Lungi.
+There are frequent commercial helicopter, hovercraft, buses and ferry services to Freetown and other parts of Sierra Leone from Lungi.

 History

 Dala Modu Dumbuya, a Susu trader from Wonkafong, Sumbuya settled here in 1806 after being based in Freetown for over ten years.
-However he was accused of slave trading.
+However, he was accused of slave trading.
 The town was previously called Madina, but that name is now used for Madina, Port Loko District, a small settlement to the south.
 Under Dala Modu the location became an important trading centre between Freetown and the rivers further north.
-It was also the major Muslim centre along this stretch of coast.
+It was also the major Muslim centre along this stretch of the coast.